levid0s/useful/README.md

 ## [gRefreshToken.ps1](scripts/gRefreshToken.ps1)

-Generates a fresh GCP OAUTH token and drops it in the current git repo's root, as `token.secret`
+Generates a fresh GCP OAUTH token and drops it in the current git repo's root as `token.secret`

 It's a convention that I use in my projects.